kangkang-li/kangkang-li.github.io/_posts/2023-06-19-communication_01_friction_from_confident_claims.md

 After years of staying in a team, I became the contact person in some areas, and started to give comments, questions, and suggestions.
 Then my stupidity show began.
 - I argued in code review by a high bar, many times by readability.
-- I asked people in following standard processes, which is absolutely right to me.\
+- I asked people in following standard processes.\
 When people ignored or refused, as my manager said, I was frustrated.
 - I questioned designs or implementations, especially when I was confident, I pushed hard and argued hard, which caused friction.\
 I did not understand why people (silently) rejected something absolutely right to me.